Support for Ukraine

 Volodymyr's numerous patriotic activities include assistance to the Armed Forces of Ukraine, targeted assistance to the military and individual units of the Armed Forces, paramedics and volunteers.

-Support for cultural & sports initiatives
+Support for cultural and sports initiatives

 Partnership with the Ministry of Foreign Affairs to help Ukrainians from all over the world